HaroldMitts/Jarvis-setup/Setup Jarvis in Ubuntu.md

 Some of this may not be needed if you are not configuring a clean install and have set these up before.

-`python3 -v` check the python install
+`python3` check the python install

 `sudo apt update`